J. D. C. Bytco: Life sketch

 He died in 1978 at Nasik.

+A main square of Nashik is named Bytco Point after him.

 Charitable deeds

 In later years of his life he gave away much of his wealth to charities.
 In 1971, he founded the Muktidham temple complex at Nashik Road, which has a replica of twelve Jyotirlingas, temple of Krishna and other deities within its temple complex and is one of the tourist attractions of the town.
 He took personal interest in building of Muktidham temple and also employed the services of the painter Raghubir Mulgaonkar for beautification of temple complex.
 The Muktidham complex also houses a dharamshala, which can accommodate at least 200 pilgrims.
 He also built a Hindu crematorium near Muktidham.

 He also donated land and money to start Jairambhai High School, D. D. Bytco Higher Secondary School, Smt R. J. Chauhan High School, J. D. Bytco Commerce & Science College & J.D.C.
 Bytco Institute of Management & Higher Studies in Nashik.
-He also donated money to start a hospital, which is now named Jairam Hospital & Research Center, located in Nasik Road near Muktidham temple.
+He also donated money to start Bytco hospital, which is now named Jairam Hospital & Research Center, located in Nasik Road near Muktidham temple.

 Also at Kumbharia in Kutch, he built a dharamshala, donated funds to rehabilitation of their kuldevi temple and the founding of a primary and secondary school.

 He founded the Jairambhai Dayabhai Chauhan (Bytco) Charitable Trust, through which he carried on his charitable activities.
 The trust still continues to donate monies for charitable works, scholarships and research works and is now managed by his sons.